Wasfia Nazreen: Career

+Before leaving her development career, Nazreen was employed by CARE.
+However, when the funding for one of CARE's long-time projects ceased, Nazreen believed that it was crucial for the Bangladeshi people to establish their aid organizations, rather than rely solely on foreign assistance.
+Although foreign aid had a role to play in the nation's development, she felt it was time for a change.
+While working in Tibet to combat human rights violations by the Chinese government, Nazreen discovered her interest in mountaineering.

+After finishing climbing the seven summits, Nazreen started her own foundation Ösel Foundation, which she describes as an "educational institute set in the outdoors, which integrates the latest scientific findings about the development of the mind and combines it with mindfulness techniques and training in nature to empower adolescent girls."

 Free Tibet

 Her work with Tibetan human rights took her to Dharamsala, Himachal Pradesh, the exiled-capital of the Tibetans, where she lived for several years in her early twenties.
 Since 2007, Nazreen has been banned from returning to Tibet by the Chinese government after she was found with a photo of the 14th Dalai Lama.

 Nazreen was part of the international movement for greater freedom and better human rights conditions inside Tibet and some high-profile protests and uprisings, leading up to the 2008 Beijing Olympic Games, including the March to Tibet protest in solidarity with 2008 Tibetan Uprising and several concerts and other events throughout the globe.

 She was also an active member of Students for a Free Tibet (SFT) and the National Director of SFT in Bangladesh.

 In 2009, with pressure from the Chinese Embassy in Bangladesh, her photography exhibition titled "Into Exile: Tibet 1949-2009" in partnership with DRIK, was shut down in Dhaka.
 The exhibition was still shown online while riot-geared police barricaded the premises and audience waited in the streets and consequently, she was intimidated and harassed for months by authorities and intelligence in her country.